Jim Carroll (Vermont politician): 2024 harassment incident

-In January of 2024, Carroll noticed that the canvas tote bag that he brought to work was filled with water from an unknown source.
+In January 2024, Carroll noticed that the canvas tote bag that he brought to work was filled with water from an unknown source.
 His bag was then filled with water multiple times over a period of five months.
 He suspected a Republican member of the Vermont House of Representatives, Mary Ann Morrissey, who also represents Bennington, to be the culprit, but had no evidence to prove the theory.
 Carroll decided to use a hidden video camera to record footage of his bag in order to find what was happening.

 On June 7, 2024, Carroll told Seven Days, an independent Vermont news publication, that he had captured footage of Morrissey pouring cups of water into his bag on two separate days.
 On June 11, 2024, the footage was publicly released.
 Carroll has stated that Morrissey had been "nasty" to him for months and that she had "verbally harassed" him on several occasions for his policy decisions.

 On June 17, Morrissey apologized publicly in front of the Vermont House of Representatives.
 She did not state a motivation for her actions.
 As a result of the incident, a formal investigation was opened by the House's ethics panel.
 As of June 18, 2024, Carroll has not decided whether or not to pursue charges against Morrissey.